rarutyun/iso_cpp_papers/parallel_algorithms/P3732/numeric_ranges_algorithms.md

 value type shall act as the additive identity" ([linalg.reqs.val]{- .sref} 3).

 In Python's NumPy library, [`numpy.ufunc.reduce`](https://numpy.org/doc/stable/reference/generated/numpy.ufunc.reduce.html) takes optional initial values.
-If not provided and the binary operation (a "universal function" (ufunc), effectively an elementwise binary operation on a possibly multidimensional array) has an identity, then the initial values default to the identity.
+If not provided and the binary operation (a "universal function" (ufunc), effectively an element-wise binary operation on a possibly multidimensional array) has an identity, then the initial values default to the identity.
 If the binary operation has no identity or the initial values are `None`, then this works like `reduce_first`.